SHIVOH/Deep-Reinforcement-Learning-My-First-DQN-Agent/README.md

 - Yellow banana `+1` reward
 - Blue banana `-1` reward
 ## When is environment said to be solved ?
 The banana collection is an episodic game.
 Idea is to maximise the total score in an episode.
-The environment is said to be solved if the agent secures an average score of at least `+13` points over `100` consecutive episodes.
+The environment is said to be solved if the agent learns to secure an average score of at least `+13` points over `100` consecutive episodes.
 ## How to get started ?
 - Gain a basic understanding of [Unity Environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector)
 - Set up a Python 3.6 Environment to install [Dependencies](https://github.com/udacity/deep-reinforcement-learning#dependencies) involving PyTorch, the ML-Agent toolkit and a few more Python packages.